What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 Where the experiences point

 The Moments catalog spans sports, entertainment, culinary, and travel, and the program reaches into some genuinely rare territory.
 Two corners worth knowing: the Ritz-Carlton Yacht Collection sailings, which sit at the luxury-travel high end, and destination experiences like Maldives stays you can book with points.
 On the sports side, the NFL Moments calendar is the most predictable recurring lineup, and the FIFA World Cup 2026 ticket auctions were the biggest single event we have tracked on the platform.
+For the whole picture of live and closed Marriott inventory in one place, the Marriott Bonvoy program hub collects it.

 The bottom line